Are you looking for information about offers, devices or your account?

 Qualifications: CA (SA), Advanced Management Programme (INSEAD), H. Dip Tax, M.Phil

 Raisibe serves as Chief Financial Officer of Vodacom Group with effect from 1 November 2020.
-She joined Vodacom from Nedbank Group Limited where she was the Group Chief Financial Officer since September 2009.
+She joined Vodacom from Nedbank Group Limited where she had been the Group Chief Financial Officer since September 2009.
+She was appointed to the board of Burstone Real Estate Partners in November 2023, where she acts as an independent non-executive director.
 Raisibe has spent over 26 years in the financial services industry in South Africa and has acquired experience in banking and insurance.
 Raisibe has previously served as an executive director of Sanlam Limited and prior to that an executive of the Industrial Development Corporation.
 Her experience spans Investment Banking, Private Equity, Corporate Lending and Insurance.
-In her career she also served in various boards of listed and non-listed companies in her executive capacity or a shareholder representative.
+In her career she also served in various Boards of listed and non-listed companies in her executive capacity or a shareholder representative.
 She has extensive experience in audit committees where her experience includes serving as a member of the committee or chairperson.

 • Member of the Nomination Committee